 - A. Accessory uses shall be compatible with the principal use and shall not be established prior to the establishment of the principal use, except as permitted hereafter. - B. Temporary storage for goods, products and materials associated with construction or remodeling of the principal structure shall not be subject to this section. - C. Accessory Uses.
 In addition to those uses permitted in a zoning district, the following accessory uses are permitted subject to the provisions of this sub-section and any additional requirements of Division 10. - 1.
-Beekeeping. - Chicken Keeping. - 3.
+Beekeeping. - 2.
+Chicken Keeping. - 3.
 Columbariums, when accessory to a place of worship, cemetery, mortuary. - 4.
 Home Occupations - 5.
 Roadside Stands - D. An accessory building or structure hereafter constructed, erected, placed, structurally altered, enlarged, or moved, except as otherwise permitted in this Code shall be subject to the following bulk requirements: - 1.
 Except for roadside markets, no accessory building or structure shall be permitted within the required front or side yards of a lot, as set forth in each district.

-2. Accessory buildings and structures shall comply with Table 9-8.
+(For exemptions see Section 44.9-5 of this Code). - 2.
+Accessory buildings and structures shall comply with Table 44.9-9.

-TABLE 9-8: ACCESSORY BUILDING AND STRUCTURES Districts Maximum Height Min.
+TABLE 44.9-9: ACCESSORY STRUCTURES Districts Maximum Height Min.
 Distance to Principal Building Wall Min.
 Distance to Rear or Side Lot Line Min.
-Distance to Alley Right-of- Way Line Agricultural Districts Equal to permitted height of district 10' 3' 10' Residential Districts 14' 10' 3' 10' Business Districts Equal to permitted height of district 10' 3' 10' Manufacturing Districts Equal to permitted height of district 10' 3' 10' Public Interest Districts Equal to permitted height of district 10' 3, 10'
+Distance to Alley Right-of- Way Line Agricultural Districts Equal to permitted height of district 10' 3' 10' Residential Districts 14' 10' 3' 10' Business Districts Equal to permitted height of district 10' 3' 10' Manufacturing Districts Equal to permitted height of district 10' 3' 10' Public Interest Districts Equal to permitted height of district 10' 3' 10'